nerdschoolbergen/build-and-deploy/README.md

 So we verified our code is building nicely and tests are passing.
 We are halfway there, now we also need a web server serving our app.
 Continuous deployment is the process of automatically deploying our changes to a web server after a successful build.
-A web server is something responding to a port on a machine and responds by running our code in a process on the machine.
+A web server is something receiving a request on a port on a machine and responds by running our code in a process on the machine.
 Typical web servers include Apache, Internet Information Services and Node.js.
-We currently launch a web server using our command `grunt connect:local` (or `grunt startlocal` which also builds before serving).
+We currently launch a web server using our command `grunt connect:local` (or the grunt alias `grunt startlocal` which also builds before serving).
-Our web server is connect, which is a middleware on top of Node.
+Our web server is connect, which is a middleware on top of Node.JS.

 We also have a configuration for running on a server.
 Try running `grunt connect:server`.